kang003417/Surgery-Recovery-Online-Management-System/README.md

 # Surgery-Recovery-Online-Management-System
-Use BlueJ to open the project and run at the main.java file
+Use BlueJ to open the project
+1. Unzip the two zip files and